Facilities

 NOTE:

-The Definitions in the Drilling and Production Regulation outline:
+Part 1 – Application 1.1 in the Drilling and Production Regulation outlines:

 “facility” does not include the following: